Master English 60 ECTS

 What are the prices?

-The prices vary according to ECTS points of the courses.
+The prices vary according to ECTS points of the courses and if you are EU citizen or non-EU citizen.
 You can see an overview of the prices in the accordion tap above.
 You only commit to one semester at a time and you will only be charged for the courses you have chosen for the specific semester.

 Do you have any scholarships?